-Fancy Forest, an Elizabeth Hartman quilt Sun April 14 & 28, 1-4 Sue Frerich \$25 This is a delightful sampler quilt featuring animal blocks: Fancy Fox.
+Fancy Forest, an Elizabeth Hartman quilt Sun April14 & 28, 1-4 Sue Frerich \$25 seams with no templates or paper piecing.
+Just so you know, the fabrics line from In the Beginning choice for some of the animals.
+You quilt in baby, wall hanging or bed

-featuring animal blocks: Fancy Fox, Hazel Hedgehog, Bunny, Thistle, Francis Firefly and Allie Owl.
-This fat quarter friendly project is sewn with simple straight and diagonal seams templates or paper piecing.
-Just so Diaphanous fabrics line from In the be a great choice for some of the make the quilt in baby, wall with no you know, the Beginning would animals.
-You can hanging or bed size.
+This is a delightful sampler quilt featuring animal blocks: Fancy Fox, Hazel Hedgehog, Bunny, Thistle, Francis Firefly and Allie Owl.
+This fat quarter friendly project is sewn with simple straight and diagonal month block of the month.
+Each block is made twice totaling twelve blocks.
+Every block teaches you a new way to use the Creative Grids 60 Degree Diamond Ruler, designed by Krista Moser.
+Cut a combination of

-FanFaire Sat May 18, June 15, July 20 10:30-5 Jean Korber \$25
+May 18, June 15, July 20 10:30-5 Jean Korber \$25